TradeIdeasPhilip/handwriting-effect/README.md

 Choose:

-- document width, in pixels
+- word wrap width, in pixels
 - fps (currently hard coded to 30)
   - Or not.
   - Just document that it is 30 fps.